July 26th, 2022

 Charlotte, being so close to South Carolina, affords you a convenient opportunity to play on some courses outside of the state as well.

 Living in Charlotte, NC is not the right move for everyone.
 It is, however, one of the best places to live in the country, especially if you love a big city with a small-town feel!
 The city of Charlotte has the type of personality that is easy to fall in love with thanks to the people that live here.
 Whether you're living in the suburbs or downtown you are going to quickly fall in love with Charlotte!

 Charlotte offers an affordable cost of living that brings many people to the area each year.
 Over 40% of Charlotte's population has moved from another state in search of the southern charm Charlotte offers.

-Real Estate in Charlotte is lower than the national average.
+Real Estate Charlotte is lower than the national average.
 Combined with the reasons above, Charlotte is looking more and more attractive to many people.
 Check out the homes for sale in Charlotte to see just how far your money will go and compare that to other cities.
-You'll find far more square footage, better locations and commutes as well as a higher quality of life thanks to the affordability of Charlotte!
+You'll find far more square footage, better locations, and commutes as well as a higher quality of life thanks to the affordability of Charlotte!

 The basic cost of living in Charlotte is lower than the national average by about 8% making the Queen City a great place to live!

 What are the pros and cons of moving to Charlotte?

 Moving to Charlotte NC has many pros and cons depending on your own unique situation.
 For one, it's far more affordable than most other cities, has a much more wild Winter than folks living in the North and the community itself is very welcoming to newcomers.
 For each individual the pros and cons will be different, whether you're moving from California, Chicago, or even from NY, there is no doubting Charlotte's awesomeness!